Buying real estate in Japan?

 Sources: Azuki Partners, Tomorrow City, Housekey, E-Housing, ArchDaily

-2) You can own land and property in Japan without restrictions unlike in other Asian countries
+2) Foreign investors can freely own land and property in Japan, unlike in some other Asian countries

 In Japan, foreign investors can own land and property without restrictions, a rarity in Asia.